vit100/oidc-utils-nestjs/README.md

-# Library or utils classes to work with OIDC protocol
+# Library or util classes to work with OIDC protocol

 ## TokenUtils class